yalipan666/yalipan666.github.io/_pages/research.md

     <img src="/images/research2.jpg" alt="Research Project 2">
     <div class="text">
         <h3>"Looking Ahead" in Reading</h3>
         <p>Skilled readers can extract information from a word even before directly fixating on it, but how much can actually be gathered from the parafoveal region?
-To address this, we co-register eye tracking with MEG (and OPM-MEG for studying reading development in children).
-We provide neural evidence that substantial information can be pre-processed before fixation, a result not always reflected in eye movement data, underscoring the importance of integrating neural evidence when building theories of reading</p>
+To address this, we co-registered eye tracking with MEG (and OPM-MEG for studying reading development in children) and applied a range of methods, including eye movement measures, event-related potentials (ERPs), rapid invisible frequency tagging (RIFT), and multivariate analyses.
+We provide robust neural evidence that substantial information (including the meaning of a word) can be pre-processed before fixation, a result not always reflected in eye movement data, underscoring the importance of integrating neural evidence when building theories of reading.</p>
     </div>
 </div>